digitalocean/Kubernetes-Starter-Kit-Developers/06-setup-backup-restore/trilio.md

   backupComponents:
     - namespace: ambassador
     - namespace: backend
-    - namespace: default
     - namespace: monitoring
-    - namespace: tvk
 ```

 Notice that `kube-system` (or other DOKS cluster related namespaces) is not included in the list.
 Usually, those are not required, unless there is a special case requiring some settings to be persisted at that level.

-Steps to initiate a backup for all namespaces in your DOKS cluster:
+Steps to initiate a backup for all important namespaces in your DOKS cluster:

 1. First, change directory where the `Starter Kit` Git repository was cloned on your local machine: